uhiovk/fntldr/README.md

 fntldr index [--dir DIRECTORY]... [--recurse DIRECTORY]... [--cache CACHE] [--portable]
 ```

-By default, it tries to load cache from default location and append or overwrite entries, or specify `--cache` to operate on the given cache file.
-It will overwrite the file.
+By default, it tries to load cache from default location and update it, or you can specify `--cache` to operate on given cache file.

 ### List used fonts in (A)SSA subtitles